 where $|S|$ denotes the cardinality of $S$.

 \paragraph{Non-diagonal terms.} For non-diagonal terms, we have: $\forall i\neq j, \forall x \in \mathcal{X}$,

-where $\alpha_{i,j}(x) = P(\bY = j| \bY \neq i, Y = i, X = x)$.
+where $\alpha_{i,j}(x) = P(\bar{Y} = j| \bar{Y} \neq i, Y = i, X = x)$.

-In Eq.~(4), $\alpha_{i,j}(x)$ refers to the probability that an instance $x$ with true label $i$ has an observed label $j$, once we know that the observed label is different from the true one.
+In Eq.~(5), $\alpha_{i,j}(x)$ refers to the probability that an instance $x$ with true label $i$ has an observed label $j$, once we know that the observed label is different from the true one.
 Then, a reasonable assumption is that $\forall i\neq j, \forall x \in \mathcal{X}, \alpha_{i,j}(x) = \alpha_{i,j}$: conditionally on the observed label being erroneous, the class transitions are not influenced by the instance $x$.
-In other words, the dependence in $x$ of the noise function only impacts the ``magnitude'' of the noise and not the class transitions.
+In other words, the dependence on $x$ of the noise function only impacts the ``magnitude'' of the noise and not the class transitions.

-To illustrate this assumption, consider a crowdsourcing task of object recognition with adjacent classes which annotators can only differentiate with details that can be more or less visible depending on the instance.
-For example, objects from a given class may have distinctive traits (e.g. a particular tail shape that allows to differentiate between two species of birds), but those can be more or less visible in the pictures.
+To illustrate this assumption, consider a crowdsourcing task of object recognition where some classes are very similar to each other and can only be well identified if a particular detail is visible on the image.
+Typically, objects from a given class may have distinctive traits (e.g. a particular tail shape that allows to differentiate between two species of birds), but those can be more or less visible in the pictures.
 When those traits are present, the annotators can confidently predict the right class.
 Otherwise, they will make errors towards adjacent classes.
 In this case, the probability that the assigned label is wrong highly depends the instance (with distinctive traits being visible or not).
 Nonetheless, conditionally on the instance being corrupted, i.e., because those traits were not visible enough on the image, the transition probabilities to the adjacent classes are not influenced by the instance itself.